syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 ## Change toolbar item enable/disable state

-You can enable or disable the toolbar items by using `IsEnabled` property in `ImageEditorToolbarItem` class.
+Enable or disable the toolbar items by using the `IsEnabled` property in the `ImageEditorToolbarItem` class.

 {% tabs %}